This article is Medically Approved ✓ by Dr. Edward Salko

 6. Increased Vulnerability Against Diseases

 Many people are not aware that they have vitamin D deficiency because the signs are subtle or completely absent.
-Nonetheless, the following symptoms can be observed:
+These are some common vitamin D deficiency symptoms:

 · Back pain